-Dr. Michael J. Klein is Director of Pathology and Laboratory Medicine at Hospital for Special Surgery.
+Dr. Michael J. Klein is an Attending Pathologist at Hospital for Special Surgery.
 He specializes in the diagnosis and treatment of bone and soft tissue tumors, non-neoplastic bone diseases, joint diseases, and laboratory medicine specific to bone and soft tissue disease.

 Dr. Klein received his medical degree from Temple University in Philadelphia, PA, and then completed his internship, residency, and fellowship at New York University Medical Center.
 Throughout his career, he has been an active member in several professional organizations, has maintained numerous editorial appointments, and has published extensively.